 - Most rinds (Parmesan included) are completely safe to eat; it’s just a matter of preference whether to fish them out or consume them.
 You’ll find that this old Italian secret does wonders for the complexity of your soup’s flavor profile.

-Beans – An unsung hero of this soup is the beans!
+- Beans – An unsung hero of this soup is the beans!
 I use three types: kidney, garbanzo, and cannellini, to get a fully rounded experience as you might find in pasta Fagioli soup.
-Kidney brings a distinct flavor, garbanzo a chewy texture, and cannellini a creamy finish.
+The kidney beans brings a distinct flavor, garbanzo has a chewy texture, and cannellini has a creamy finish.
 But feel free to experiment with your own favorite bean types!

 Serving Recommendations